 Selenium is a trace element found in Brazil nuts, seafood, meats, cereals, and grains.
 It is a component of the antioxidant enzyme glutathione-peroxidase, which protects cells and DNA from damage.
 As a result, it has been investigated to prevent diseases caused or exacerbated by this type of cellular damage, such as cancer, heart disease, and rheumatoid arthritis.
 Selenium is also required for proper immune system function, but it is unknown whether higher-than-normal selenium levels can stimulate the immune system.
 Long-term selenium use may increase the risk of certain cancers.
 Chemotherapy drugs have little specificity, attack tumour cells, and also injure proliferative tissues.
 Understanding the functions of micronutrients has grown significantly, particularly of Selenium (Se), which has immunomodulatory and antitumor properties.
 Selenium can be found in a variety of chemical forms.
 In trace amounts daily.
 Its primary function is to be a component of the body’s most potent antioxidant enzyme.
 Selenium exists in various chemical forms, each with a unique biological activity.
-Since the late 1960s, a few observational studies have reported that people with high Selenium levels in their diet or body tissues have a lower risk of cancer, and Selenium has been shown in laboratory studies to inhibit the growth of.
+Since the late 1960s, a few observational studies have reported that people with high Selenium levels in their diet or body tissues have a lower risk of cancer, and Selenium has been shown in laboratory studies to inhibit growth.
 Cancer cells.

 Importance of Selenium